 - MCLG Maximum Contaminant Level Goal, or the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - MCL Maximum Contaminant Level, or the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect. - MRDL: Maximum Residual Disinfectant Level or MRDL: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for the control of microbial contaminants. - MRDLG: Maximum residual disinfectant level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - AL Action Level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow.. - Parts per million (ppm) or Milligrams per liter (mg/l) explained as a relation to time and money as one part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter explained as a relation to time and money as one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Nephelometric Turbidity Unit (NTU) nephelometric turbidity unit is a measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person. - TT Treatment Technique, or a required process intended to reduce the level of a contaminant in drinking water.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - AL Action Level, or the concentration of a contaminant which, when exceeded, triggers treatment or other requirements which a water system must follow.. - Parts per million (ppm) or Milligrams per liter (mg/l) explained as a relation to time and money as one part per million corresponds to one minute in two years or a single penny \$10,000. - Parts per billion (ppb) or Micrograms per liter explained as a relation to time and money as one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Nephelometric Turbidity Unit (NTU) nephelometric turbidity unit is a measure of the clarity of water.
+Turbidity in excess of 5 NTU is just noticeable to the average person. - RTCR Revised Total Coliform Rule.
+This rule went into effect on April 1, 2016 and replaces the MCL for total coliform with a Treatment Technique Trigger for a system assessment. - TT Treatment Technique, or a required process intended to reduce the level of a contaminant in drinking water.